the fp is getting-around

 The main airline connecting towns and cities within France is Air France (www.airfrance.com).
 Other options include easyJet (www.easyjet.com), Ryanair (www.ryanair.com) and Air Corsica (www.aircorsica.com).

-Air France’s France-Europe-North Africa Discount Pass offers up to a 35% reduction on flights operated by Air France and HOP! (a subsidiary of Air France).
+Air France's France-Europe-North Africa Discount Pass offers a range of discounts on flights operated by Air France and HOP! (a subsidiary of Air France).

 Environmental badges, which are designed to distinguish environmentally-friendly vehicles from those that pollute the air, are obligatory for Paris, Lyon and Grenoble.
-Cars that are licensed abroad also need environmental badges, which can be bought on www.crit-air.fr.
+Cars that are licensed abroad also need environmental badges which can be bought on www.environmentalbadge.com.

 Side of the roadRight